HaxeFlixel/haxeflixel.com/src/documents/documentation/03_resources/09-android.html.md

 ### Project XML settings
 ----

-By default, mobile platforms use a window width and height of 0, which is a special value that uses the resolution of the current display.
+Mobile platforms can use a window width and height of 0, which is a special value that uses the full resolution of the current display.

 ```
 <window width="0" height="0" background="#FFFFFF" fps="60" />